skornous/bored/README.md

 Bored
 ===
-A little js game project
+A little js game project based on some rooms in the legend of zelda's game serie

 Objectives
 ---